Good Words

 Not pronounced SEYE·nə·keye·nə·DO·dee·CHO·dee (external link), although maybe it should be?

-The definitions and pronunciations here are incomplete; I’m highlighting the parts that interest me for one reason or another.
+The definitions are incomplete; I’m highlighting the parts I like.